-In addition to self-monitoring for symptoms as specified above, exposure can be prevented by following CDC guidelines, avoiding gatherings, following other current regional restrictions that may be established by governmental authorities, and limiting travel as these present increased risk for cross-contamination and COVID-exposure.
-In the event an employee elects to attend a gathering that requires quarantine as defined in Section 8 below or is directed by their supervisor to quarantine as a result of travel as identified in Section 7 below, they must meet the following protocol prior to returning to work:
+In addition to self-monitoring for symptoms as specified above, potential exposure can be prevented by following CDC guidelines, avoiding gatherings, following other current regional restrictions that may be established by governmental authorities, and limiting out-of-state travel as these present increased risk for cross-contamination and COVID-exposure.
+In the event an employee elects to attend a gathering that requires quarantine as defined in Section 8 below or is directed by their supervisor to quarantine as a result of out-of-state travel as identified in Section 7 below, they must meet the following protocol prior to returning to work:

-- Get tested with a PCR test 3-5 days after travel AND stay home and self-quarantine for a full 7 days after travel; - o Even if you test negative, stay home and self-quarantine for the full 7 days; and - o If your test is positive, isolate yourself to protect others from getting infected. - If you don't get tested, stay home and self-quarantine for 10 days after travel.
+- Get tested with a PCR test 3-5 days after travel AND stay home and self-quarantine for 7 days after travel; - o Even if your test is negative, stay home and self-quarantine for 7 days; and - If your test is positive, isolate yourself to protect others from getting infected and must follow all requirements of Section 2.3. - If you don't get tested, stay home and self-quarantine for 10 days after travel.

 Anyone returning to work after the above protocol will be asked to follow isolation protocols (Section 3) while at work until a total of 14 days has elapsed since returning home from travel or attending a gathering.

-In the event the employee cannot work remotely during this quarantine period, the employee may utilize vacation leave, personal leave, or take unpaid leave during normally scheduled workdays.
+In the event the employee cannot follow isolation protocols while at work or work remotely during the quarantine period, the employee may utilize vacation leave, personal leave, or take unpaid leave during normally scheduled workdays.
 Employees should contact their supervisors to explore whether remote work is available.